ArianitJKU/ARIFOMA/README.md

 ---

 ## Reproducing Published Results

-Download `Density85Highwaydata.mat` and place it in the `data/` directory.
+Run SUMO and WiLabVIsim with 3 lanes for each eastbound and westbound direction and a vehicle density of 85 vehicles/km (see [Reproducing Published Results](#reproducing-published-results)), convert the `db` file to `.mat` file, and update the input path in `main_sim.m`.
+If desired, the data file used can be requested also per email due to its size.

 The case study (LPF bandwidth variation, homogeneous MRR and SRR deployments, Table 3 of the paper) uses the following configuration:

 ```matlab
 cfg.BADC_Hz                    = 25e6;   % Vary over {25, 50, 75, 100} MHz to reproduce Fig. 4